gorgarp/TorchPass/README.md

 It now only takes ~10 hours to run 100 epochs against the Rockyou dataset with a single NVIDIA 3070.
 This is a dramatic improvement over PassGAN.

 Update 08/02/2024: Added support for multiple GPU hosts.

 ## Features

 ### 1. **Device Agnostic**
    - Automatically detects and utilizes CUDA-enabled GPUs for accelerated training and generation.
 Falls back to CPU if GPU is unavailable.
+   - Supports multi-GPU training using `nn.DataParallel` for faster computation.

 ### 2. **Custom Dataset Handling**
    - Supports custom datasets through a user-defined list of passwords.
 The dataset is preprocessed to ensure compatibility with the model, including character-to-index mapping and padding.